 What is the pancreatic cancer?

-About 70% of pancreatic tumors originate in the head of the pancreas, specifically in the pancreatic duct that carries the digestive enzymes.
-Tumoral cells spread very easily to the nearby lymph nodes and to the lungs and the liver.
-Sometimes pancreatic tumor cells reach the peritoneum (a membrane that forms the lining of the abdominal cavity) and cause peritoneal carcinomatosis.
+About 70% of pancreatic tumors originated in the head of the pancreas, specifically in the pancreatic duct that carries the digestive enzymes.
+Tumoral cells spread to the lungs and the liver.
+Causes pancreatic tumor cells to reach the peritoneum (a membrane that forms the lining of the abdominal cavity) and causes peritoneal carcinomatosis.
 In other cases, the tumor stays unnoticed until it becomes big enough to obstruct the ducts.
-All of the above, together with critical localization of the pancreas near other vital organs, make pancreatic tumors one of the most difficult tumors to treat.
+One of the most difficult tumors to treat, with pancreatic tumors.
 Despite 15-20% of pancreatic tumors are removable by surgery, only 19% of those patients will survive during the first year.
 One reason for these statistics is that the diagnosis is often made after a long period in which the carcinoma has remained silent.
-Several diagnostic tools are available to confirm a case of pancreatic cancer: echotomography, spiral computed tomography scan (which is becoming the diagnostic technique of choice to better investigate the characteristics of the tumor), endoscopic retrograde cholangiopancreatography (ERCP), Magnetic Resonance Imaging (MRI), and endoscopic ultrasonography.
+Case of pancreatic cancer: echotomography, spiral computed tomography scan, endoscopic retrograde cholangiopancreatography (ERCP), Magnetic Resonance Imaging (MRI) ), and endoscopic ultrasonography.
 Although there are currently no markers from blood that can be used for an accurate diagnosis, research efforts are geared towards identifying the most sensitive and specific ones.
-Some of most common markers used are CA19-9 (carbohydrate antigen 19-9, also called cancer antigen 19-9), CEA (carcinoembryonic antigen), and CA-125 (carbohydrate antigen 125 or cancer antigen 125).
+Some of the most common markers used CA19-9 (carbohydrate antigen 19-9, also called cancer antigen 19-9), CEA (carcinoembryonic antigen),